 • 1949 — Second-floor addition, Delaware Street plant

-The south-facing second-story windows over Delaware are bricked in; new walls rise above the old parapet, enclosing storage space.
-Penciled warehouse notes on the interior walls suggest inventory use—details from later building survey and photography on this site.
+The south-facing second-story windows over Delaware are bricked in and new walls rise above the 1932 parapet, enclosing additional storage and working space.
+Penciled Spanish-language worker inscriptions on the interior walls—dated sequences from 1949 through 1956—record the laborers who built and used the expanded floor.

 • 1955 — North-end wing at 601 Delaware

-A two-story wing is added at the north end of the Delaware Street property, expanding roasting and warehouse capacity.
+A two-story wing is added at the north end of the 601 Delaware Street property in 1955, expanding roasting and warehouse capacity and completing the building’s final pre-sale footprint.

 • 1956 April 23 — Death of Minnie (Wilhelmina) Schlosser

-Mrs. Wilhelmina (Minnie) Schlosser, née Menger, dies in San Antonio at age 75—long tied to Hoffmann-Hayman as an officer.
+Mrs. Wilhelmina (Minnie) Schlosser, née Menger, dies in San Antonio on 23 April 1956 at age 75.
 Burial: Mission Burial Park South, Section 4 (Restland).
-Trade press also notes her death in 1956.
+The national trade press noted her death in the same year’s Coffee and Tea Industries volume.

 • 1959 June 25 — City contract — coffee for the San Antonio jail